ajitgoel/hugo-blog-theme/content/post/aws-tips-and-tricks/index.md

 a.3.
 Configure EventBridge to invoke the lambda function. \
 \
 b.
 Reduce AWS Lambda startup time to eliminate latency associated with cold starts, we should:\
-configure the provisioned concurrency for the lambda function with provisioned concurrency.\
+1. configure the provisioned concurrency for the lambda function with provisioned concurrency.\
+To minimize AWS Lambda cold start time, we should \
+1. keep the size of your deployment package as small as possible\
+2. provision additional memory\
+3. use a runtime environment like Python, Node.js, or Go instead of C# or Java.  \
 \
 c.